Trousdale, Heaven, 5th February 2026

-Eventually, Gethin Davies (drums) walked onstage to the growing cheers of the floors below us.
-Following closely were guitarist Adam Slack & bassist Jed Elliot.
+Gethin Davies (drums) walked onstage, followed closely were guitarist Adam Slack & bassist Jed Elliot.
 We were subjected to the customary half-minute between the appearance of band and frontman before Luke Spiller strode out.
-The guy’s like if someone took 1974 Freddie Mercury, 1984 David Lee Roth, the dance moves of Michael Jackson and threw them into the Hadron Collider with a pair of purple flares.
-There was no time to ease into it – the opening chords of Primadonna Like Me promised a relentless mission to exhaust the audience.
-Not the sort of exhaustion which leaves you with back ache and a longing to sit down, but the all-encompassing pull at your lungs when you’re told to sing song after song, commanded to dance and jump to every beat, the psychological anticipation of the next chorus which pounds its way through your bloodstream with every stomp of your foot.
-The feeling of knowing what’s coming and hardly being able to wait for it, but the wait itself is equally glorious.
-You feel it in the way that your body is made to yearn, react, tremble with expectation and scream with release during really great sex.
+The guy’s like if someone took 1974 Freddie Mercury, 1984 David Lee Roth and the dance ability of Michael Jackson and threw them into the Hadron Collider with a pair of purple flares.
+There was no time to ease into it – the opening chords of Primadonna Like Me promised a relentless mission to subject the audience to an all-encompassing exhaustion.

 Everyone was waiting for the same song when the encore came.
-Could Have Been Me is their biggest hit and their most anthemic.
-These songs all have one thing in common in terms of the feelings they evoke; they make you feel like you’re standing at the edge of the world, building and pushing you closer to the brink with every chord progression and melody.
+Could Have Been Me epitomizes the theme of most – if not all – Struts songs.
+They make you feel like you’re standing at the edge of the world, building and pushing you closer to the brink with every chord progression and melody.
 Finally, they don’t just push you over the cliff, you’re lifted up and thrown towards the sky.
 And it keeps going.
 You soar with every key change, chorus, crescendo.
 Every time you feel the heart and soul of each member of this band ripping through the music, you go higher.

 Never before had I been so desperate for a concert not to end..
 Drunk partially on rum and coke, but primarily giddy and full to the brim with joy, the concert energised me rather than tired me.
 I sprinted across Shepherd’s Bush Green simply to see if it would expel any of the adrenaline coursing through me (it didn’t).
 I felt weightless with joy.